-WSSC's Responsibilities
+WSSC Water's Responsibilities

-The WSSC's primary responsibilities include:
+Primary responsibilities include:

-- protecting the health and safety of the residents of both counties by providing an adequate supply of safe drinking water; - meeting fire-fighting requirements; - collecting and adequately treating wastewater before it is returned to the waters of the State of Maryland; - managing and safeguarding the watershed and the water supply by implementing sound forestation and land use practices within the watershed buffer; - monitoring the collection and treatment of wastewater; - discharging an effluent cleansed of nutrients, pollutants, and hazardous materials; - managing treated wastewater biosolids responsibly and cost effectively; - maintaining the existing water and wastewater infrastructures; - planning for the orderly growth of the Sanitary District and WSSC services to meet the needs of the communities we serve; - monitoring adherence to all plumbing and gasfitting standards and ensuring proper coordination with other public utilities; and - managing operations to provide efficient service to its customers while keeping costs as low as possible.
+- protecting the health and safety of the residents of both Counties by providing an adequate supply of safe drinking water; - meeting fire-fighting requirements; - collecting and treating wastewater before it is returned to the waters of the State of Maryland; - managing and safeguarding the watershed and the water supply by implementing sound forestation and land use practices; - monitoring the collection and treatment of wastewater; - discharging an effluent cleansed of nutrients, pollutants, and hazardous materials; - managing treated wastewater biosolids responsibly and cost effectively; - maintaining the existing water and wastewater infrastructures; - planning for the orderly growth of the sanitary district and WSSC Water services to meet the needs of the communities we serve; - monitoring adherence to all plumbing and gas-fitting standards and ensuring proper coordination with other public utilities; and - managing operations to provide efficient service to its customers while keeping costs as low as possible.

-The projects contained in this Capital Improvements Program represent the WSSC's plan to successfully meet its responsibilities.
-The WSSC strives to maintain a balance between the use of valuable resources and the public's demand for clean water.
-Meeting these responsibilities helps ensure that we fulfill our core mission and strengthen our local economies while assuring that we maintain fair, ethical and equitable contracting practices.
+The projects contained in this CIP represent WSSC Water's plan to successfully meet its responsibilities.
+WSSC Water strives to maintain a balance between the use of valuable resources and the public's demand for clean water.
+Meeting these responsibilities helps ensure that we fulfill our core mission and strengthen our local economies while assuring that we maintain fair, ethical, and equitable contracting practices.
 This will allow us to secure high quality and competitively priced goods and services from our diverse and talented local businesses in Prince George's and Montgomery Counties.